 Do you understand the information contained in that letter, specifically concerning representation?

-The ALJ will answer any questions the claimant may have including explaining the claimant's options regarding representation, as outlined in the acknowledgement letter.
+The ALJ will answer any questions the claimant may have, including explaining the claimant's options regarding representation, as outlined in the acknowledgement letter.

-go on the record and advise the claimant of the right to be represented;
+Go on the record and advise the claimant of the right to be represented;

-provide the claimant with information about organizations that provide free legal services;
+Provide the claimant with information about organizations that provide free legal services;

-advise the claimant to notify the hearing office if representation is obtained;
+Advise the claimant to notify the hearing office if representation is obtained;

-the hearing will be postponed and rescheduled;
+Advise the claimant that the hearing will be postponed and rescheduled;

 You asked if you may make a private recording of the proceedings of this hearing.
 This request is granted for the purpose of providing information for your personal use and convenience in pursuing this claim.
-However, if your recording interferes with the orderly conduct of the hearing, I shall withdraw this permission.
+However, if your recording interferes with the orderly conduct of the hearing, I will withdraw this permission.
 The hearing proceedings are confidential, and unauthorized use or disclosure of this information is prohibited by law, except as expressly permitted by the Privacy Act and the Freedom of Information Act.
 I also remind you that the recording I am making will be the official verbatim record of this proceeding.

-The ALJ should rule on the record regarding any prehearing requests or motions of the claimant or representative, i.e., requests for postponement (20 CFR §§ 404.936, 416.1436), disqualification of the ALJ (20 CFR §§ 404.940, 416.1440) and subpoenas (20 CFR §§ 404.950(d), 416.1450(d).
+The ALJ will rule on the record regarding any prehearing requests or motions of the claimant or representative, i.e., requests for postponement (20 CFR 404.936 and 416.1436), disqualification of the ALJ (20 CFR 404.940 and 416.1440) and subpoenas (20 CFR 404.950(d) and 416.1450(d)).